Yamato-Security/sigma-to-hayabusa-converter/README.md

 | sysmon_status                | sysmon              | 4, 16                                           |
 | wmi_event                    | sysmon              | 19, 20, 21                                      |

+#### Category field challenges

 You may have noticed that the same `category` can use multiple services and event IDs (**※indicated in bold**).
 That means that it is possible to use some Sigma rules designed for `sysmon` with similar built-in Windows `security` event logs if the fields that the rule uses also exist in the built-in event log.
 In that case, the field names and sometimes also the values may need to be converted to match the field names and values of the built-in `security` event log.
+Although this may be as simple as renaming some field names for certain categories, for other categories this may require various conversions in field values as well.
-The details of how we do this conversion and the compatibility between `sysmon` logs and `security` logs are explained later in this document.
+How we do this conversion and the compatibility between `sysmon` logs and `security` logs are explained in detail later in this document.

 #### Category mapping sources